mantidproject/mantid/docs/source/interfaces/Indirect Settings.rst

 +--------------+------------------------------+------------------------------------------------+--------------------------------------------------------------------------------------------------------------------+

-When **Restrict allowed input files by name** is ticked, the input data is restricted by name according to the suffixes below:
+When **Restrict allowed input files by name** is ticked, the input data is restricted by name according to the suffixes below.

 Indirect Bayes Suffixes
 ~~~~~~~~~~~~~~~~~~~~~~~